-Leasehold residencies in Oxted with over 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
+Leasehold residencies in Oxted with more than one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges justify it.
+In such circumstances there is often little upside in buying the freehold unless savings on ground rent and maintenance charges justify it.

 | Lender | Requirement |